 LogPoint’s SIEM system – How it works

 SIEM, standing for Security Information and Event Management, is the process of ingesting log data from disparate systems and then correlating that data to try and find indicators of compromise/attack or patterns of behavior.
-The only issue with this approach has been the highly technical nature of implementations, leading to a large swathe of companies forgoing a key security tool.
+The only issue with this approach has been the highly technical nature of implementations, leading to a large swathe of companies forgoing a key managed network security tool.